George Hunter (boxer)

 George Hunter (22 July 1927 – 12 December 2004) was a professional boxer from South Africa, who competed in the Light Heavyweight division during his career as an amateur.
 He was born in Brakpan.
-His father was born in Durban and his mother was born Pretoria.
+His father was born in Durban and his mother was born in Pretoria.
 All four of his grandparents were from England.

 Amateur career

 Hunter represented his native country at the Summer Olympics of 1948, and was awarded the Val Barker Trophy for Outstanding Boxer at the Olympic Games.